Accidents Often Cause Broken Bones

 If you suffer a broken bone in an accident involving another party, whether in a traffic accident or an accident on someone else’s property, the other party may be legally liable for your damages.
 Regardless of what your insurance does or does not cover, you might be able to recover damages from the other driver or property owner, or from that person’s insurance carrier.

-It is important to explore your legal options to obtaining compensation for your injuries.
+It is important to explore your legal options to obtain compensation for your injuries.
 There is no reason for you to bear all the expenses yourself if another party was responsible.
 In addition, the law imposes deadlines on the amount of time you have to bring a legal claim for compensation after an accident.
-Don’t delay—contact an attorney as soon as possible to ensure you don’t lose important legal rights.
+Don’t delay, contact an attorney as soon as possible to ensure you don’t jeopardize your important legal rights.

 Contact a Personal Injury Lawyer at Abels & Annes, P.C.